Skip to main content

 Output

-This reporter will output a report for each runner, so in turn you will receive an xml report for each spec file.
+This reporter will output a report for each runner, so in turn you will receive an XML report for each spec file.
 Below are examples of XML output given different scenarios in the spec file.

 Single describe block